Announcement: CARME 2015 in Naples, Italy

 Announcement: CARME session at CLADAG-GfKl in Florence, Italy

 Following the successful experience of Dresden, with CARME self-organised sessions in IFSC2009 Conference, we hereby announce a call for papers for the meeting jointly organised by Classification and Data Analysis Group of the Italian Statistical Society - CLADAG and the German Classification Society - GfKl.
-The conference will take place in Florence, Italy, from 8 - 10 September 2010.
+The conference took place in Florence, Italy, from 8 - 10 September 2010.

 The objective of this session is to spotlight the very latest research in correspondence analysis and related techniques, and discuss future developments.
 Themes of the sessions include all forms of correspondence analysis and related fields, including visualization of categorical data: Simple correspondence analysis, Multiple correspondence analysis, Joint correspondence analysis, Multiway correspondence analysis, Canonical correspondence analysis, Nonsymmetrical correspondence analysis, Dual scaling, Optimal scaling, Homogeneity analysis, Multidimensional scaling of categorical data, Biplots of categorical data, Visualization of compositional data, Correspondence analysis in the social sciences, Correspondence analysis in ecology and the environmental sciences, Correspondence analysis in the health sciences, Correspondence analysis in marketing research and management, Principal component analysis, Geometric data analysis.

 Further information: (Flyer (PDF))